iHirenDev/FoodMates/README.md

 # FoodMates
 A SwiftUI application for restaurant search based on user location and search functionality using Zomato API implementing MVVM design pattern and Combine framework.
+Get your Zomato API key from [here](https://developers.zomato.com/).

 # Features
 ###### 1. Networking implementation using Combine framework.